Adventurous wildlife encounters at Ratho Bush Camp

 Ratho Bush Camp

-Ratho Bush Camp is part of Rakwena Crocodile Farm and about 17 kilometres west of Pontdrif, the border post between South Africa and Botswana.
-The camp is abundant with birdlife and if you are lucky you may even see an elephant or two.
+Ratho Bush Camp was about 17 kilometres west of Pontdrif, the border post between South Africa and Botswana.
+The camp was abundant with birdlife and on occasion an elephant or two.

 Fish Eagle